one of the most successful composers of his generation

 Joseph Phibbs was born in London, and studied at The Purcell School, King’s College London, and Cornell University.
 His teachers have included Param Vir, Sir Harrison Birtwistle, and Steven Stucky.

 He has composed concertos for Dame Evelyn Glennie (Bar Veloce), Sarah Williamson (Clarinet Concerto), and Nicholas Daniel (Towards Purcell, a concertante work for oboe, horn, harp and orchestra, first performed by The Purcell School under Quentin Poole at the Royal Festival Hall in 2011).
-His instrumental music has been premiered by, among others, the London Sinfonietta, Chroma, the Belcea Quartet, Navarra Quartet, Britten Sinfonia, Lisa Milne, Michael Chance, James Bowman, Helen-Jane Howells, Iestyn Davies, Lesley-Jane Rogers, Tim Mead, James Boyd, and the Piatti Quartet, and has featured at festivals including Aldeburgh, Bath, City of London, Spitalfields, Exon Singers (2010 composer-in-residence), Bonn Beethovenfest, Presteigne (2011 Featured Composer), Cheltenham, Rye, and Little Missenden.
+His instrumental music has been premiered by, among others, Chroma, Belcea Quartet, Navarra Quartet, Britten Sinfonia, Lisa Milne, Michael Chance, James Bowman, Helen-Jane Howells, Iestyn Davies, Lesley-Jane Rogers, Tim Mead, James Boyd, and Tamsin Waley-Cohen, and features regularly at festivals including Aldeburgh, Bath, City of London, Spitalfields, Exon Singers (2010 composer-in-residence), Bonn Beethovenfest, Presteigne (2011 Featured Composer), Cheltenham, Rye, and Little Missenden.
 His String Quartet No.1, commissioned and premiered by the Piatti Quartet, is performed regularly, recently receiving its US premiere at the Tanglewood Festival to widespread critical acclaim.
 Since its premiere in 2015, a large-scale work for viola and piano entitled Letters from Warsaw has been performed throughout Europe by its commissioner Krzysztof Chorzelski, on whose family background the work is based.
-Large-scale choral works include Rainland, commissioned by Phillip Scott for the National Youth Wind Ensemble and choirs from East Sussex, Tenebrae for soprano, choir and orchestra (with Lesley-Jane Rogers and St Albans Bach Choir/Andrew Lucas), Choral Songs of Homage (commissioned by Aldeburgh Music Club for the Britten centenary), and Shadows of Sleep (premiered in 2010 at Snape Maltings under Peter Nardone).
+Large-scale choral works include Rainland, commissioned by Phillip Scott for the National Youth Wind Ensemble and choirs from East Sussex, Tenebrae for soprano, choir and orchestra (with Lesley-Jane Rogers and St Albans Bach Choir/Andrew Lucas), Choral Songs of Homage (commissioned by Aldeburgh Music Club for the Britten centenary), and Shadows of Sleep (premiered at Snape Maltings under Peter Nardone).
 His smaller choral works are performed regularly, most recently an unaccompanied Missa Brevis for upper voices, premiered under Matthew Owens (Wells Cathedral).

 Since 2008 Phibbs has been a director of The Britten Estate Limited.
-He has taught at a number of universities, including King’s College London (2011-14) and Cambridge (2014-15) and currently teaches composition part-time at The Purcell School.
+He has taught at various universities, including King’s College London (2011-14) and Cambridge (2014-15), and currently teaches composition part-time at The Purcell School.
 His recent music is published by Ricordi London and Boosey and Hawkes (choral works).